-The Cattolico of Genoa publishes a letter from Naples of the 21st ult., mentioning another explosion which A strange story is told in the French papers.
-Some took place three days before in the fort of Vigliena, on it was found that both this explosion and that of the Carlo III. were owing to the spontaneous ignition of a peculiar compound invented for military purposes by one of the officers who perished on board that vessel.
+The Cattolico of Genoa publishes a letter from Naples of the 21st ult., mentioning another explosion which A strunge story is told in the French papers.
+Some took place three days before in the fort of Vigliena, on time ago, a shepherd, named Martin, in one of the rural the sea-side between Naples and Portici, but caused journals there reproduce with impunity the most odious districts-a man of a sullen nature, reputed to be on little damage.
+The letter adds, that upon examination it was found that both this explosion and that of the Carlo III. were owing to the spontaneous ignition of a peculiar compound invented for military purposes by one of the officers who perished on board that vessel.